3rekse/makecode-omarillo-logo-lesson6/README.md

 ## Step 12
 **Done**

-You have successfully completed your six lesson in Turtle Logo.
+You have successfully completed your sixth lesson in Turtle Logo.

 ```ghost
 turtle.say("Hello, World!")